zapster/ogdwien/README.md

 GENERAL INFORMATION
 ===================
 ogdwien-converter is a simple python script which reorganizes the bicycle route kml file which is provided by the city of Vienna.
+Currently there are four different bicycle track
+types:

+- Radroute (Bicycle route; blue)
+- Radfahren im Wald (Outdoor/Mountain bike track; green)
+- Markierte Anlagen (Bicycle lane; orange)
+- Getrennte Führung (Dedicated bicycle track; red)

+In the original map they are not categorized and all types are drawn in the same color.
+This scripts creates a folder for every type and assigns different colors for the track types.

 USAGE
 =====